DLew2024/Anthropology-Trivia-Game/README.md

-# CSC4243Project
+# Anthropology Trivia Game

-## A p5.js-based Anthropology Trivia Game that explores several layers of questions to get users to try to beat a high score of 8000.
+### A p5.js-based Anthropology Trivia Game that explores several layers of questions to get users to try to beat a high score of 8000.
 Based on Netflix: Triviaverse.

 Paragraph